alanleavy/getting_and_cleaning_data/README.md

 10. Create the second tidy dataset.
 **clean _data()** calls **create_summary_dataframe()**, passing the data frame containing the first tidy dataset.
-**create_summary_dataframe()** uses the **plyr** package to create a new data frame with the average of each column, except $activity, grouped by $subject_id.
+**create_summary_dataframe()** uses the **plyr** package to create a new data frame with the average of each column, grouped by the combination of $activity and $subject_id.
 It then modifies the column names of this new dataframe, except $subject_id, prefixing the original names with "average."
 Finally it returns the new data frame to the calling function.

 11. Create write out the second tidy dataset
 **clean _data()** uses  write.table() to writes this out to a file called "tidy_data_2.txt" in the current working directory.